cperezba/e-Commerce/README.md

 ## <a id="installation-header"></a> Installation

 Installation is quick and easy!
-Merely clone this repository or download the ZIP files - all under the top green "Code" button on the upper right hand side!
+1. Clone this repository or download the ZIP files - all under the top green "Code" button on the upper right hand side of this page.
+1. Open the eCommerce folder on VS Code or or other code editor.
+1. Open integrated terminal within server.js.
+1. Install dependencies using the following command prompt: ``` npm i ```
+1. Change 'force: false' to 'true' and run ``` node server.js ```
+1. Return 'force: true' to 'false' and seed database with command prompt: ```npm run seed```

 <br/>